serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/RegisterScopedAttribute/RegisterScopedAttribute.md

 # RegisterScopedAttribute constructor (2 of 2)
 **namespace:** *[Serenity.ComponentModel](../../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../../README.md)*

-Creates a new instance of the attribute for specified types.
+Creates a new instance of the attribute for the specified types.

 ```csharp
 public RegisterScopedAttribute(params Type[] types)